 What Is the Lanark Stewardship Council?

 The Lanark Stewardship Council operated from 1995 until December 2023 as a volunteer, community-based organization dedicated to environmental stewardship in Lanark County.
+During its nearly three-decade run, the council served as a vital link between landowners, conservation experts, and environmental resources.
 For its first 18 years, the council had a full-time coordinator and $10,000 in annual seed funding from the Ontario Ministry of Natural Resources (OMNR).
 When this funding ended in 2013, the council continued to operate with volunteers for another decade.

 The LSC worked with individuals, community groups, municipalities, and organizations to provide information, expertise, and resources for environmental initiatives.
 It formed part of a network of stewardship councils across Ontario but operated independently within Lanark County.